noohm02/comms/README.md

 # Sustainable Pathways to Success

-A responsive, accessible website on entrepreneurship in sustainable and social-impact graphic communications.
+A responsive site on entrepreneurship in sustainable and social-impact graphic communications.
 It includes light/dark themes, keyboard-visible focus states, hover emphasis, firm spotlights and linked research.

 ## Preview locally